Speakers

 In 2014, he was appointed Vicar General and Moderator of the Curia for the Diocese of Austin by Archbishop Joe S. Vásquez.
 The following year, Pope Francis appointed him Auxiliary Bishop of Austin.

 In 2018, Pope Francis named Bishop Garcia the Bishop of the Diocese of Monterey, California.
+Pope Leo XIV named Bishop Garcia as the sixth bishop of Austin and he was installed on September 18, 2025.

 Workshop presenters